Video: Footage of Paul Pelosi attack released

 Paul Pelosi lets go of the hammer and tries to move away from DePape before DePape swings the hammer.
 Police enter the home and tackle DePape to the ground.

 Mr. Pelosi can be seen lying on the ground seemingly unconscious while police gain control of DePape and the hammer.
-Police then call for backup and paramedics.
+Police then call for backup and paramedics, and the video ends.

+Prosecutors wrote in court documents, “Mr. Pelosi remained unresponsive for about three minutes, waking up in a pool of his own blood.”

 Surveillance Video From Pelosi Home